Introduction

 PT Brainum

 IT WAS DECEMBER 4th, 1988, about 4am.
 I loudly screamed my frustration and kicked the stainless steel container.
 I was alone, working.
 I hadn't slept for days.
-The project was behind, and I was working flat out.
+The project was behind and I was working flat out.
 I screamed and kicked it again.

 "I know this one won't work either.
 But I've got to waste time building it so the crew can get the next one right.
-But there's a deadline," I responded to the voices only I could hear.
+But there's a deadline," I responded silently to the voices only I could hear.

 My heart lurched at the word 'deadline.'